sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/orders-overview.md

 ## History Panel

 The panel is displayed in the lower part of the screen when users click the Order ID.
-The panel holds sub-tabs for the *Order History* and *Audit Log*
+The panel holds sub-tabs for the *Order History* and *Audit Log*.

 ### Order History